Sexual differences in Jainism: Debates on women

 states that Uttara, Sivabhuti (Founder of Digambara sect as per Śvetāmbara)'s sister, adopted nudity and joined him.
 However, society thought of her as a prostitute, so Sivabhuti prevented nuns from staying nude.
 The courtesans of the town believed that nobody would come to them if they saw women in such a state.
 A condition was enforced that since women possess clothes in the Digambara tradition, they are not fit to attain Moksha or liberation.
 This aligns with the current-day Digambara belief regarding women attaining salvation.

 Perception of women in Jainism

-As sociologist Manisha Sethi observes, "There is no single archetype but a heterogeneity of ideals that appear sometimes to buttress women's claim to independent spiritual life, and at other times, to erode this pursuit."
+As sociologist Manisha Sethi observes: "There is no single archetype but a heterogeneity of ideals that appear sometimes to buttress women's claim to independent spiritual life, and at other times, to erode this pursuit."
 Sethi's point illuminates the fact that the broader Jain literary tradition has stories that both inspire and demonize Jain nuns and laywomen.

+Jain Goddesses

-For example, there are goddess beings such as the yakṣī snake goddess Padmāvatī, who can intercede on behalf of "the non-salvational needs of their Jaina devotees, needs which cannot be met by the aloof, unresponsive, and totally-transcendent Tīrthaṅkaras."
+Within Jainism there are goddess beings such as the yakṣī snake goddess Padmāvatī, who can intercede on behalf of "the non-salvational needs of their Jaina devotees, needs which cannot be met by the aloof, unresponsive, and totally-transcendent Tīrthaṅkaras".
+Sethi notes that there are a hierarchy of three categories of Jain goddesses.
+At the top are goddesses who reside in the top realm (urdhvaloka), for example, Vedic goddesses Saraswati and Lakshmi.
+In the middle are goddesses who reside in the middle realm (madhyaloka).
+These are Tantrik vidyadevis.
+Yakṣīs like in the lower realm (adholoka).

+Revered Jain Women

 There are also stories about early Jain women whose chastity and righteousness eventually lead to their liberation, such as Rājīmatī, wife of the 22nd Tīrthaṅkara Neminātha.
+When getting changed in a cave, Rajimati is unaware that her brother-in-law, Rathanemi, was meditating in the same cave.
+Seeing her naked, Rathanemi is overcome with sexual desire.
+Rajimati successfully convinces him to maintain his observance of chastity rather than succumb to his desires.
+She is thus revered for preventing 'the moral downfall and spiritual degradation' of Rathanemi, an ascetic.

+Sethi states that Chandabala is the 'most feted' of all Jain female renunciants as the first initiate of Mahavira.

+Additionally, Mayna Sundari, a Jain princess devoted to the Goddess Chakreshvari, is also revered.
+Through her piety and austerities she is said to have cured her husband of leprosy.